Naperville & Chicago Retaliation Lawyers

 - Filed or witnessed an EEO charge, complaint, investigation, or lawsuit.

-- Communicated with a superior about what they felt was employee discrimination
+- Communicated with a superior about what they felt was employee discrimination or harassment.

 - Refused to follow orders that could result in discrimination.